Social and Economic Impact Studies

 Office of Community Planning, Town of North Reading, Massachusetts

 FXM Associates evaluated potential economic effects of proposed installation of municipal sewer service to accommodate increased commercial development on Concord Street and Main Streets.
 The analysis was based on types and amounts of commercial uses allowed under existing zoning regulations, supplemented with data from real estate industry sources and input from interviews with commercial brokers, developers and property managers.
 Kleinfelder SEA engineers worked with FXM to compile a comprehensive parcel database for the two study areas from town assessor records and GIS mapping system.
-The consultants estimated increased commercial property value and density attributable to municipal sewer service, and described market factors that might limit buildout potential.
-This report included an analysis of current and projected local and regional real estate market conditions, and estimated potential additional commercial property tax revenue from installation of municipal sewer service.
+The consultants estimated increased commercial property value and density attributable to municipal sewer service and described market factors that might limit buildout potential.
+This report included an analysis of current and projected local and regional real estate market conditions and estimated potential additional commercial property tax revenue from installation of municipal sewer service.
 (Completed 2011)

 Newport Harbor Economic Study